For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 - Bring extra ice packs to keep bottles cold as needed.
 I used the flexible ones and would use a rubber band to hold them around the bottle in my backpack.
 If I had thought about it in advance I would have gotten some of the thermal holder things that people use for soda.

 4. If you are breastfeeding make sure you have a way to pump.

 I wasn’t able to breastfeed, so I’m not an expert in this area.
 However, I’ve camped with multiple women who breastfeed.
 Virtually all women need to pump at some point, so be prepared.
 I’ve never used the hand pumps, but have heard they are horrible.

-I can’t imagine there is anything worse then trying to use a manual breast pump in the middle of the night while camping – especially if it is cold.
+I can’t imagine there is anything worse then trying to use a manual breast pump in the middle of the night while camping with a baby – especially if it is cold.

 We use the AC Power inverters which allow you to plug an adapter into your cigarette lighter.
 The other end of the adapter has a regular electric plug.
 It is much cheaper than constantly buying adapters for your individual products.

-5. Make sure you have a good pack to carry your baby.
+5. Make sure you have a good backpack or baby carrier for your baby.

 I started out using a wrap, but realized really quickly that is wasn’t robust enough for my style of hiking.
 It survived my nature walk but just wasn’t that comfortable.

 Fortunately, a friend gave me an Ergo 360 which is perfect for Ella’s current size.
 The important thing is to try out your options before you get on the trail and realize you have problems.

 We also have a nice Osprey baby carrier backpack that I’ve used for my grandson, but at this point, Ella isn’t big enough to fit in it.